List of alumni of University College, Oxford

-A list of alumni of University College, Oxford.
 University College, Oxford is one of the constituent colleges of the University of Oxford.
 Its alumni include politicians, lawyers, bishops, poets, and academics.
-The overwhelming maleness of this list is partially explained by the fact that for over 95% of its history (from its foundation in 1249 until 1979), women were barred from studying at University College.
+The overwhelming maleness of this list is partially explained by the fact that. from its foundation in 1249 until 1979, women were barred from studying at the college.

 Alumni

 The sub-headings are given as a general guide and some names might fit under more than one category.